Returning to Work After a Stroke: Know Your Rights

 Returning to Work After a Stroke

-Several federal laws protect the employment rights of individuals with disabilities, including those who have experienced a stroke.
-Here are the most important ones:
+Several federal laws protect employment rights for individuals with disabilities, including those who have experienced a stroke.
+Key provisions include:

 1. Americans with Disabilities Act (ADA)